AlixWang/FE-Daily/daily-dictation-101-200.md

 + neck and neck // 并驾齐驱，不相上下

 # 2024-09-27
 What is it all about?
-This is really a guide to how become world-class in just about anything in 6 months or less.
+This is really a guide to how to become `world-class` in just about anything in 6 months or less.

++ world-class // 世界一流 great/leader/outstanding

 # 2024-09-28
+There's a lot more `demand` for people who wanna just improve themselves than anyone would have `guessed`.

++ demand // craving/interest
++ guessed // thought/supposed/assumed

 # 2024-09-29

 # 2024-09-30
 # 2024-10-01
 # 2024-10-02